 Daniel began his life in Missouri in 1852, the son of Samuel and Nancy May, the seventh of nine children.
 Going by the name of “Boone,” he later moved with his family to Bourbon County, Kansas, where his father worked as a farmer.

 In 1876, he and an older brother moved to Cheyenne, Wyoming, where they worked in the freight business.
 During this time, the Black Hills were crawling with road agents and hostile Sioux Indians – a dangerous time to be working along the roadways.
 May did so well, that he bought a ranch between the Platte River and Deadwood, South Dakota by the end of the year.

 Hearing of Boone’s bravery and work ethic, he was soon recruited as a shotgun messenger for the Cheyenne and Black Hills Stage & Express Company.
 He also served as the station keeper at Robbers’ Roost in Wyoming Territory.

 Within just a few years, May was thought to have been in at least eight shooting incidents with outlaws.

-One of the first hold-ups he was involved in was in August, 1877, when a Deadwood Coach was held-up at Robber’s Roost.
-On this occasion, though May wanted to fight it out, he lay down his arms, as a woman and child were in the coach, and the robbers made away with the passenger’s money, weapons and personal goods.
+One of the first hold-ups he was involved in was in August 1877, when a Deadwood Coach was held-up at Robber’s Roost.
+On this occasion, though May wanted to fight it out, he lay down his arms, as a woman and child were in the coach, and the robbers made away with the passenger’s money, weapons, and personal goods.
 A short time later, he ran into one of the bandits, a man named Prescott Webb, in Deadwood and within no time, gunfire erupted between the pair.
 Though May was hit in the left wrist, he returned fire as Webb jumped on a horse to flee.
 May’s shots hit Webb in the shoulder, and his horse several times, bringing it down.
-Webb was quickly arrested by Sheriff Seth Bullock and later that day, Webb’s companions who had aided in the robbery, were also arrested.
+Webb was quickly arrested by Sheriff Seth Bullock and later that day, Webb’s companions who had aided in the robbery were also arrested.